 We run a chess club, code club, baby showers, D&D club, Lego club, shared reading groups—you get the idea.

-Most of these things require librarians to do prep work.
+Most of these things require library assistants to do prep work.

 All of these things are free to attend.